Nuestra Señora de Encarnación: Service

-Nuestra Señora de Encarnación was assigned to the Flota de Las Indias: Tierra Firme sailing out of Cartagena de Indias, which was one of two fleets of the Spanish American colonies and charged with the transport of resources, troops and trade goods between the Spanish Crown possessions of the Caribbean and Northern Latin American colonies and cross Atlantic journeys to the Spanish port of Cadiz.
+Nuestra Señora de Encarnación was assigned to the Flota de Las Indias: Tierra Firme sailing out of Cartagena, which was one of two fleets of the Spanish American colonies and charged with the transport of resources, troops and trade goods between the Spanish Crown possessions of the Caribbean and Northern Latin American colonies and cross Atlantic journeys to the Spanish port of Cádiz.
 The Flota de Tierra Firme was charged with the lucrative trade in Peruvian silver as well as other goods from Northern South America.
-The ships sailed from Cartagena de Indias to Havana then on to Cadiz.
+The ships sailed from Cartagena to Havana then on to Cádiz.
 The other main fleet of the Flota de Las Indias was the Flota de Nueva Espana, charged with the Mexican and Spanish Main trade amongst other things.

 The 1681–1682 Tierra Firme Fleet and sinking

-The Flota de Tierra Firme left Cadiz on 28 January 1681 under the command of Juan Antonio Vicentelo de Leca y Herrara, the I Marqués de Brenes.
+The Flota de Tierra Firme left Cádiz on 28 January 1681 under the command of Juan Antonio Vicentelo de Leca y Herrara, the I Marqués de Brenes.
 Dominion over Brenes had been raised from a Señorio to a Marquisate in 1671 by order of King Carlos II of Spain in favor of Leca y Herrara.
-The fleet reached Cartagena de Indias on 2 April 1681 and stayed in port due to unfavorable weather conditions and the threat of piracy leading to the dispatch of convoys to scout the surrounding waters to ensure the fleet's safety.
-In around November, the Tierra Firme fleet left Cartagena de Indias bound for Porto Bello.
+The fleet reached Cartagena on 2 April 1681 and stayed in port due to unfavorable weather conditions and the threat of piracy leading to the dispatch of convoys to scout the surrounding waters to ensure the fleet's safety.
+In around November, the Tierra Firme fleet left Cartagena bound for Portobelo.